-- Each student must submit a Master's Degree Plan of Study (POS) for approval.
-A link to the student POS is provided through My ASU (https://my.asu.edu/). - After consultation with their Supervisory Committee Chair and the GTD Graduate Program Academic Advisor, the student should create and submit the online POS. - The POS specifies the requirements that students must complete for their degree and is submitted and revised electronically via the online interactive POS system. - Graduate students with regular status must submit their POS by the time they have enrolled for 50 percent of the minimum credit hours required towards their degree program.
-For this degree program, you must
+- Each student must submit a Master's Degree Plan of Study (POS) for approval by the end of the first term in the program.
+A link to the student POS is provided through My ASU (https://my.asu.edu/). - After consultation with their Supervisory Committee Chair and the Graduate Program Academic Advisor, the student should create and submit the online POS. - The POS specifies the requirements that students must complete for their degree and is submitted and revised electronically via the online interactive POS system. - The POS should have a minimum of 30 credit hours, with the core course GTD 511, 12 credit hours for the four required courses (GTD 501, GTD 503, GTD 505 and GTD 506), 6 credit hours of Regional/Area Studies courses, 6 credit hours of Technology and Development restricted electives, and 3 credit hours of GTD 593 Applied Project.